 Alternatively, you can touch down in Kruger Mpumalanga Airport, Hoedspruit or Skukuza Airport, and road transfer or "lodge hop" in a small light aircraft to your lodge of choice.
 Commercial flights from Johannesburg take one hour, Durban an hour and a half, and Cape Town’s just over two hours away.

-For those with more time, self driving to the Kruger Park is a very feasible and enjoyable option.
+For those with more time, self-driving to the Kruger Park is a very feasible and enjoyable option.
 The Kruger is about 6 hours drive from Johannesburg.
 The road is tarred and well maintained with clean service stations along the way.
 In fact, the Maputo Corridor means you will be travelling on dual carriageway for most of the way.
-Fuel is never a problem in South Africa, and you won't get lost with google maps or waze.
+Fuel is never a problem in South Africa, and you won't get lost with google maps or Waze.
 Roads are surprisingly well signposted & traffic density is generally low.

 Based on your lodge of choice, time and cost, our Travel Experts will gladly advise you on the best way to get to Kruger National Park or the surrounding reserves.

 The Kruger National Park boasts many ultra-luxurious private game reserves, including the Sabi Sand, Timbavati, Manyeleti and Thornybush Game Reserves, which are home to a wide variety of secluded lodges, each with their own brand of style, level of luxury and opportunities for up-close game viewing.
 Not all lodges, however, are made equally - the ability to off-road, do night drives, and game walks together with the exclusivity of traversing (the area a lodge can drive) are the nuances that set both price and experience apart.
-They are the nuances why two lodges that are seeming close together are so differently priced.
+They are the nuances why two lodges that are seemingly similar, are so differently priced.
 We at Rhino Africa are Kruger Experts.
 We visit and stay at all these lodges regularly, and hence we have all the knowledge and know-how to ensure you make the best choice, making your Kruger National Park Safari, the best it can possibly be.

 Kruger is a Year-round destination, but it remains seasonal - Here is what you can expect to experience through the months of the year.